ghazi-f/starter-academic/content/publication/felhi2020b/index.md

 publication: _Arxiv_
 publication_short:

-abstract: "Even though Variational Autoencoders (VAEs) are widely used for semi-supervised learning, the reason why they work remains unclear.
-In fact, the addition of the unsupervised objective is most often vaguely described as a regularization.
-The strength of this regularization is controlled by down-weighting the objective on the unlabeled part of the training set.
-Through an analysis of the objective of semi-supervised VAEs, we observe that they use the posterior of the learned generative model to guide the inference model in learning the partially observed latent variable.
-We show that given this observation, it is possible to gain finer control on the effect of the unsupervised objective on the training procedure.
-Using importance weighting, we derive two novel objectives that prioritize either one of the partially observed latent variable, or the unobserved latent variable.
-Experiments on the IMDB english sentiment analysis dataset and on the AG News topic classification dataset show the improvements brought by our prioritization mechanism and exhibit a behavior that is inline with our description of the inner working of Semi-Supervised VAEs."
+abstract: "We present an unsupervised method to obtain disentangled representations of sentences that single out semantic content.
+Using modified Transformers as building blocks, we train a Variational Autoencoder to translate the sentence to a fixed number of hierarchically structured latent variables.
+We study the influence of each latent variable in generation on the dependency structure of sentences, and on the predicate structure it yields when passed through an Open Information Extraction model.
+Our model could separate verbs, subjects, direct objects, and prepositional objects into latent variables we identified.
+We show that varying the corresponding latent variables results in varying these elements in sentences, and that swapping them between couples of sentences leads to the expected partial semantic swap."

 # Summary.
 An optional shortened abstract.
 summary: ""

-tags: [	"Machine Learning (cs.LG)", "Computation and Language (cs.CL)", "Variational Autoencoders", "semi-supervised"]
+tags: [	"Machine Learning (cs.LG)", "Computation and Language (cs.CL)", "Variational Autoencoders", "Disentanglement"]
 categories: []
 featured: false